Skip to Main Content

 Program descriptions below include links to the authors' books in BLS Library's SARA catalog.

 Sept.
-25, 2024 Brooklyn Book Festival Bookend Event: Protect Your People: Challenging Mass Incarceration Together (RSVP required for this event)
+25, 2024: Brooklyn Book Festival Bookend Event was: Protect Your People: Challenging Mass Incarceration Together

-This event will feature the recent book Protect Your People: How Ordinary Families Are Using Participatory Defense to Challenge Mass Incarceration (The New Press, 2024).
-The panelists will be: Raj Jayadev, the book's author and a MacArthur Fellow, Heather Lewis, Executive Director of the Reuniting Family Bail Fund, and Justine “Taz” Moore, Director of Training at the National Council for Incarcerated and Formerly Incarcerated Women and Girls.
-These speakers will converse with Brooklyn Law School Professor & Associate Dean Jocelyn Simonson, author of Radical Acts of Justice: How Ordinary People are Dismantling Mass Incarceration (The New Press, 2023).
-As noted here, this program will highlight “the innovative storytelling techniques of groups of people who have changed the outcomes of criminal cases by intervening collectively through ‘participatory defense.’”
-Brooklyn Law School's Center for Criminal Justice is sponsoring this event.
+This event featured the recent book Protect Your People: How Ordinary Families Are Using Participatory Defense to Challenge Mass Incarceration (The New Press, 2024).
+The panelists were: Raj Jayadev, the book's author and a MacArthur Fellow, Heather Lewis, Executive Director of the Reuniting Family Bail Fund, and Justine “Taz” Moore, Director of Training at the National Council for Incarcerated and Formerly Incarcerated Women and Girls.
+These speakers conversed with Brooklyn Law School Professor & Associate Dean Jocelyn Simonson, author of Radical Acts of Justice: How Ordinary People are Dismantling Mass Incarceration (The New Press, 2023).
+As noted here, this program highlighted “the innovative storytelling techniques of groups of people who have changed the outcomes of criminal cases by intervening collectively through ‘participatory defense.’”
+Brooklyn Law School's Center for Criminal Justice sponsored this event.

 Sept.
-29, 2024 Brooklyn Book Festival Festival Day events at BLS include:
+29, 2024: Brooklyn Book Festival Festival Day events at BLS included:

 Dreaming of Freedom: How We Move Beyond an Expanding Police State